PrivateRat69/code-to-image/README.md

 First, install this package using `npm i code-to-image` Then, install the dependencies `npm i puppeteer`

-Now, import the function `generateImage` into your project:
+Now, require the function `generateImage` into your project:
 ```ts
 const generateImage = require("code-to-image");
 ```